 It really doesn’t take much to get me to visit a Middle Eastern restaurant: you had me at hello…

 Reasons to love the Thievery

 I love this restaurant and bar for its original and contemporary, fun and adventurous Middle Eastern/ Lebanese cuisine.

 The Thievery is right up there in my favourite haunts of the Sydney dining scene.
-Situated in trendy Glebe Point Road, Glebe, in the inner west, in an industrial-chic venue with a chilled and laid-back vibe, it offers contemporary Middle Eastern cuisine that is witty, boisterous and enthralling.
+Situated on trendy Glebe Point Road, Glebe, in the inner west, in an industrial-chic venue with a chilled and laid-back vibe.
+This local favourite offers contemporary Middle Eastern cuisine that is witty, boisterous and enthralling.